vict0rcarvalh0/pinocchio-guide/README.md

 ```

+### Allocate
-- Allocate: Reserves space in an existing account to store data but doesn’t initialize any content.
+Reserves space in an existing account to store data but doesn’t initialize any content.

 ```rust
 use pinocchio::{
     account_info::{next_account_info, AccountInfo},